srcx/hat/README.md

 # HaT

+**Warning: unmaintained since 2005!**

 **HaT** is a script intended for adding diacritic marks to (Czech) text.
 It is based on statistical methods.
 Statistics are gathered from training data, stored in a database, and then used.
 The error rate if test database is used is around 5%.

-**It was usable (and used) 10 years ago.
-Whether or not it still works is a question.**

 ## Running